Best Time To Visit Peru

 The best time to visit Peru would be during the Dry Season which falls between April and September.
 You can expect to experience clear blue skies as well as cool, crisp nights.
 This is the ideal season for trekking.

-Y ear-round Peru is open to travelers but what you wish to do can be influenced by the weather.
+Year-round Peru is open to travelers but what you wish to do can be influenced by the weather.
 Essentially, we can forget about the ideas of summer/ winter seasons and concentrate more on the idea of wet and dry seasons.
-So, when is the best time to travel to Peru?
-As a rule of thumb Peru has a dry season of April to September and this is the best period to visit Peru.
-The underfoot conditions are good for trekking and the only downside is the increased number of fellow visitors especially in July and August.
+As mentioned above the general rule of thumb is that the Dry season between April to September is generally considered to be the best period to visit Peru.
+This is because the underfoot conditions are good for trekking and the only downside is the increased number of fellow visitors especially in July and August.
 The wet season lasts from October to March and sees increased rainfall which can swell rivers in the Jungle regions by up to 7 meters (23 feet), and more.
 Also, February sees the closing of the Inca Trail for maintenance, however one can still visit the citadel of Machu Picchu.

 The seasons are never exactly defined and the three regions can see considerable variations in weather.
 Machu Picchu lies 1,000 meters lower than Cusco and is closer to the Jungle and so has a slightly warmer and more humid climate.
 Even the jungle region temperatures, such as Iquitos and Tambopata in comparison, can vary considerably.
 Also, El Niño, a warm band of ocean water in the Pacific, can occasionally disturb the seasonal norms in Peruvian weather cycles, and may include a significant increase in temperature and rainfall.

 Nonetheless, each month has something different to offer those who chose to get out and about and visit the wonderful diverse land of Peru.
 These guidelines below will help you see the best time to travel to Peru month by month taking into account the weather and what’s on offer to come witness and experience.

 - Peru In May